docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.rst

 ----

+.. _universals/sweetpea-suites.error-suite:

 Error Suite
 ================================================================================

 Uses a single callback for errors, warnings, and info.
 This callback will activate a flashing icon in the lower left-hand corner of the main application window, which when clicked, will open up the new Events Window containing the error information.
 See PrSDKErrorSuite.h.

 Starting in version 3 of the suite, introduced in CS4, the suite supports UTF-16 strings.
-Starting in CS6, exporters should use the Exporter Utility Suite to report events.
+Starting in CS6, exporters should use the :ref:`exporters/suites.exporter-utility-suite` to report events.

 ----

+.. _universals/sweetpea-suites.file-registration-suite:

 File Registration Suite
 ================================================================================